 The impacts of modern slavery…

 Modern slavery is bad for business.
 It poses enormous reputational and legal risks.
 It is associated with poor productivity, high worker turnover, and lower product quality.
-It also conceals the true cost of products, as forced labor is not c
+It also conceals the true cost of products, as labor costs are often inaccurately reported when made with modern slavery.

 Of the 193 UN recognized states, only 117 are signatories to the Palermo Protocol, the treaty that defines and criminalizes trafficking.
 Even fewer have signed domestic legislation criminalizing slavery.
 Initiatives to address forced labor and human trafficking can be good for governments, not only in protecting their citizens, but also when aligned with market needs, can help them solve domestic economic challenges.
 Recently, governments have begun to take substantive action on forced labor, including but not limited to national legislation, like the UK Modern Slavery Act, and international action like the 2014 Protocol of the Forced Labor Convention.